 With partners, CARE will ensure preparedness and an ability to adapt our programming to quickly respond to humanitarian needs.
 CARE will work to have the right programming and capacity in the right context that we can quickly and effectively shift to provide a rapid humanitarian response when required.
-To do so, we must emphasize early warning/early action, reducing risk and building resilience, and durable solutions within all our programming.
+To do so, we must emphasise early warning/early action, reducing risk and building resilience, and durable solutions within all our programming and particularly in protracted crisis and high-risk countries.
 Our emergency preparedness and planning process must become a priority and be further strengthened to institutionalize working with national and local strategic partners to both mitigate the effects of crises and improve the speed and quality of response.

 Anticipatory action in CARE's approach means emphasizing the importance of holistic, upstream prevention efforts going beyond the frequent focus on protection.
-CARE recognizes the increased risks of conflict and violence at multiple levels due to the growing pressures on social relations especially by protracted crisis and conflicts.
+CARE recognises the increased risks of conflict and violence at multiple levels due to the growing pressures on social relations especially by protracted crisis and conflicts.
 Building collective social capital and facilitating social cohesion for greater resilience to shocks will therefore be critical aspects of CARE's humanitarian strategy.

-The Humanitarian, Development, & Peace (the Triple) Nexus
+The Humanitarian, Development & Peace (the Triple) Nexus

-As a dual-mandate organization, we embrace the Triple Nexus - reducing demand for humanitarian assistance by addressing its root causes which lie in poverty, inequality, climate change, poor governance, and denial of human rights.
-We will prepare and adapt our development programs and partnerships to support humanitarian outcomes that contribute to gender equality.
+As a dual-mandate organisation working in most of the world's fragile and conflict-affected states, often in hard-to-reach areas, we embrace the Triple Nexus - reducing demand for humanitarian assistance by addressing its root causes which lie in poverty, inequality, climate change, poor governance and denial of human rights.
+We will prepare and adapt our development programmes and partnerships to support